Tasneem357Mohamed/Fawry_Rise_Journey/README.md

 ---

-## 👨‍💻 Developed By
+## Developed By

 **Tasneem Mohamed**
-🎓 Java Developer & Software Engineering Student
-🌍 Egypt

-> This project was built as a hands-on learning system for object-oriented programming (OOP), data structures, and practical console I/O in Java.
+> This project was built as a hands-on learning system for object-oriented programming (OOP), data structures, and practical console I/O in Java For Fawry Challenge.

 ---

-## 📃 License
+## License

 This project is licensed under the [MIT License](LICENSE).

 ---

-## 📣 Final Words
+## Final Words

 This project demonstrates:
 - Clear **OOP principles**
 - Real-world **e-commerce simulation**
 - Solid understanding of **validation**, **data flow**, and **business logic**

-Perfect for:
-- Course projects
-- Bootcamp practice
-- Interview preparation
-- Extending into a larger Java or Spring Boot project

 Happy coding! ☕️💻